 Naheed Sarabi is a nonresident senior fellow in the Center for Sustainable Development, housed within the Global Economy and Development program at the Brookings Institution.
 She is also a director and co-founder of the Institute for Development and Economic Affairs (IDEA), a U.S.-based think tank for the Afghan diaspora.
 Previously, she was a visiting fellow at the Center for Sustainable Development.
-Sarabi is a development practitioner with over 10 years of experience in development policy and planning.
+Sarabi is a development practitioner with over 12 years of experience in development policy and planning.

 She served as the deputy minister for policy at the Ministry of Finance, Afghanistan from 2017 to 2020, the highest-ranking professional woman at the Ministry in the pre-Taliban administration.
-She has also worked as senior coordination and partnership advisor for Afghanistan’s Independent Directorate of Local Governance , the agency responsible for subnational governance, giving her hands-on experience with governance issues at all levels of public administration.
+She has also worked as senior coordination and partnership adviser for Afghanistan’s Independent Directorate of Local Governance, the agency responsible for subnational governance, giving her hands-on experience with governance issues at all levels of public administration.